Multi-Source EEG Emotion Recognition via Dynamic Contrastive Domain Adaptation: RELATED WORK

 \subsection{Multi-source domain adaptation}

-Unified convergent learning bound has been investigated and extended to multi-source data \cite{ben2010theory}.
-The deep multi-source adaptation transfer network \cite{wang2021deep} combines the deep adaptation network \cite{li2018cross} and a discriminator, allowing nonuniform distribution in cross-subject emogion recognition.
-The multi-source marginal distribution adaptation method \cite{atkinson2016improving} maps domains to a shared feature space using multi-layer perceptrons to extract unique domain-invariant features in each individual domain.
-The multi kernel and multi-source MMD method \cite{gretton2012optimal} extends the traditional single-source MMD to measure the differences between domains.
-Joint distribution was investigated in multi-source domain adaptation \cite{she2023multisource} to establish a fine-grained domain adaptation through conditional distribution of each domain using reinforcement learning, where pseudo labels were employed in class-level domain alignment \cite{jimenez2023learning}.
+Single-source DA methods are limited to single-source domain distributions and relatively simple datasets.
+Multi- source domain adaptation algorithms are introduced to address more complicated data distributions.
+Unified convergent learning bound has been investigated for multi-source data \citep{ben2010theory}.
+The deep multi-source adaptation transfer network \citep{wang2021deep} combines an adaptation network \citep{li2018cross} with a discriminator, allowing nonuniform distribution in cross-subject emotion recognition.
+The multi-source marginal distribution adaptation method \citep{atkinson2016improving} maps domains to a shared feature space using multi-layer perceptrons to extract unique domain-invariant features from each individual domain.
+The multi-kernel and multi-source MMD method \citep{gretton2012optimal} extends the single-source MMD to measure the differences between domains.
+Joint distribution was also investigated in multi-source domain adaptation \citep{she2023multisource} for fine-grained domain adaptation using reinforcement learning.
+Dynamic transfer learning \cite{li2021dynamic} is also explored to reduce multi-source to single-source adaptation thorough dynamic routing.